JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 ### Fixing type instabilities

 In engineering Julia and Revise to reduce invalidations, at least two cases were fixed by resolving type-instabilities.
-For example, one set of invalidations happened because `CodeTracking`, a dependency of Revise's, defines new methods for `Base.PkgId`.
+For example, one set of invalidations happened because CodeTracking, a dependency of Revise's, defines new methods for `Base.PkgId`.
 It turns out that this triggered an invalidation of `_tryrequire_from_serialized`, which is used to load packages.
 Fortunately, it turned out to be an easy fix: one section of `_tryrequire_from_serialized` had a passage